Anobium/Great-Cow-BASIC-Demonstration-Sources/GLCD  Solutions/GLCD Nextion Solutions/README.md

 For more information on Great Cow BASIC see http://gcbasic.sourceforge.net/Typesetter/index.php/Home

-This folder contains Great Cow BASIC demonstrations, source HMI from Nexion and source HMI used to for these demontrations.
+This folder contains Great Cow BASIC demonstrations, source HMI from Nextion and source HMI used to for these demontrations.

 For the Nextion instruction set, see here https://nextion.itead.cc/resources/documents/instruction-set/